Hauteknits/Discord-Funny-Text/README.md

 2. run `node index` from PowerShell

 ### License
-This program is licensed under the WTFPL
+This program is licensed under the Do What The Fuck You Want Public License v2